 - Coaches social nights

 - Rep player on-ice/off-ice skill development with UBC Women's Team coaches and players

 Coaching is key to this system, and Nate Leslie acts as a Coach Mentor to all coaches in our association.
-New and experienced coaches can expect support from our association in the form of practice plans, development models, mentorship, coach development nights, How to Play Hockey website access, and a general level of support not found in many other associations.
+New and experienced coaches can expect support from our association in the form of practice plans, development models, mentorship, coach development nights, and a general level of support not found in many other associations.

 Rep players have access to our development program with the UBC Women's Team coaching staff and players.
 These are weekly on-ice and off-ice development programs where our players train just like the UBC Women's Team.

 These programs focus on core strength, speed, quickness, and agility, while showcasing the skills necessary to compete at the highest level.
 This program is unique among minor hockey associations in Metro Vancouver, and we're proud to partner with the UBC Women's Team.